conan-io/docs/reference/commands/development/build.rst

                             unless --configure/--install/--test specified
       -bf BUILD_FOLDER, --build-folder BUILD_FOLDER
                             Directory for the build process.
 Defaulted to the current directory.
-A relative path to current directory can also be specified
+A relative path to the current directory can also be specified
       -c, --configure       Execute the configuration step (variable should_configure=True).
 When specified,